DevadattaP/insurance_app/README.md

   - `deployments.json`: Contains addresses of deployed contracts, created while initializing blockchain.
 - `truffle-config.js`: Configuration file for Truffle.
 - `genesis.json`: Contains configuration for genesis (first) block in the blockchain.
+- `password.txt`: Contains password for blockchain account (need to use for unlocking blockchain)

 ## Steps to Carry Out on the DApp UI